 - Ensure that clients are well informed of the degree of exposure to COVID-19 risk within the activity, the nature of the COVID-19 controls you will be using, and their responsibility for following risk controls.
-This could be included in your existing risk disclosure procedures. - Clients may also want to know if you or they cannot use PPE such as masks during your activity. - Most will want to follow the new rules, but if not, remind them of the reason why you are implementing the controls.
+This could be included in your existing risk disclosure procedures. - Inform clients if you or they cannot use PPE such as masks during your activity. - Most will want to follow the new rules, but if not, remind them of the reason why you are implementing the controls.
 We all have a part to play, including them.